 CLI Offers System Control

-Programmers, experienced computer users, or administrators may utilize a CLI.
+Programmers, experienced computer users, or administrators may utilise a CLI.
 There are specific situations when typing text into the interface will provide faster results than simply using a GUI.
 Plus, CLIs can offer greater control over an operating system via succinct commands.
 Operating system (OS) command line interfaces are normally programs that come with the OS.
 There are software applications that only offer a CLI.
 This software delivers a prompt, the user responds, and the application reacts to the commands successively.

 Processing Command Line Prompts